 - IEC 62353:2014 Medical electrical equipment – Recurrent test and test after repair of medical electrical equipment.

-Summarizing the information provided hereabove, the specification issued by the Australian TGA describes the minimum requirements ventilators should meet in order to be allowed to be placed on the market, and also the additional features and functions the authority recommends to implement to improve the safety and performance of the devices.
+Summarizing the information provided, the guidance issued by the Australian TGA describes the minimum requirements ventilators should meet in order to be allowed to be placed on the market, and also the additional features and functions the authority recommends implementing to improve the safety and performance of the devices.
 The document also provides a list of applicable standards medical device manufacturers could refer to with regard to the design and composition of the devices.
 By issuing the present specification, the authority intends to find a balance between ensuring the highest level of patients` health protection and making ventilators available in Australia in the amount sufficient to meet the increased demand these devices face nowadays due to the respiratory illnesses and complications caused by the COVID-19.

 How Can RegDesk Help?